hcsalmon1/Chess-Engine-Test/README.md

 Feel free to make improvements to any of the code.
 Some notes:
 -We test the opening chess position to depth 6.
 Target: 119,060,324 nodes
 -The max moves in a chess position are 220.
-I made moveList 250 just for safety.
+I made the moveList 250 just for safety.
 The max moves reached from any chess position
 from the start is 46.
 So you can set the move_list to 46 elements without an index error but this will make the algorithm break
 in any other position.
 -Another approach is to make the move_list global and use an index like this: